Calabi-Yau algebras and the shifted noncommutative symplectic structure: Representation schemes and the shifted symplectic structure

 If $A$ is an associative algebra (i.e., a DG algebra concentrated in degree 0), then the famous result of Procesi says that the image of $\mathrm{Tr}$ generates $\mathrm{Rep}_V(A)^{\mathrm{GL}}$; in other words, if we extend $\mathrm{Tr}$ to be a commutative algebra map

 then it is surjective.
-However, for an arbitrary DG algebra, Berest and Ramadoss showed in \cite{BR} that this is in general not true; there are some homological obstructions for $\mathrm{Tr}$ to be so.
+However, for an arbitrary DG algebra, Berest and Ramadoss showed in \cite{BR} that this is in general not true on the homology level; there are some homological obstructions for $\mathrm{Tr}$ to be so.